spaceninja/very-exciting-time/src/episodes/17-nasa-more-data.md

 ---
-title: 17.
-NASA’s UAP Team Needs More Data
+title: NASA’s UAP Team Needs More Data
+episodeNumber: 17
 description: The NASA UAP Study Panel held a briefing, where they agreed with Avi Loeb and Sean Kirkpatrick that we need more and better UFO data.
 date: 2023-06-04
 embedUrl: 17--NASAs-UAP-Team-Needs-More-Data-e257l8p